 Formed in 1993, Phelps County Family Crisis Services (DBA: Russell House) became a non-profit organization created to operate and maintain a shelter for women and their children seeking safety from abuse.
 On January 24, 1994, the doors to a small house opened for the first time, becoming a safe place for survivors of violence to live free of abuse.

 Russell House now serves all victims of domestic (intimate partner) violence and sexual assault with offices in Salem, Vienna, Rolla, and Steelville.
 Advocates are available during regular business hours and by phone after hours.
 Crisis calls are answered by trained advocates, 24/7/365 days a year.
-800-998-8340
+Our 24 hour crisis line phone number is 800-998-8340.

 Become a part of Russell House’ history, and a voice of hope for victims and survivors of violence by donating, volunteering, learning about intimate partner violence and sexual violence, or by sharing the Russell House Facebook, Instagram, or Twitter posts.
 We need you!

 Since opening its door in 1994, Russell House has sheltered over 2,585 adults and 2,128 children.